Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena

 For free fermions, the generalized homology for free fermion SPT phases is attributed to the $K$-homology.
-It turns out that the AHSS for real space $K$-homology is quite complementary to that for momentum space $K$-cohomology.~\cite{KSAHSS} As seen in Sec.~\ref{sec:free}, these AHSSs present different limiting pages that converge at the same $K$-group, which helps us to determine the $K$-group without explicitly solving the exact sequences among the limiting page.
+It turns out that the AHSS for real space $K$-homology is quite complementary to that for momentum space $K$-cohomology~\cite{KSAHSS}.
+As seen in Sec.~\ref{sec:free}, these AHSSs present different limiting pages that converge at the same $K$-group, which helps us to determine the $K$-group without explicitly solving the exact sequences among the limiting page.

-Let us close by mentioning a number of future directions. \begin{itemize} \item In this paper we mainly focused on SPT phases on the infinite real space manifold, however, the generalized homology $h^G_n(X)$ is well-defined for any pairs of real space manifolds $(X,Y)$.
-For examples, SPT phases on a sphere, Klein bottle, M\"obius strip, etc. It is interesting to explore the topological nature of SPT phases defined on topologically nontrivial real space manifolds which can be engineered.
+Let us close by mentioning a number of future directions. \begin{itemize} \item In this paper, we mainly focused on SPT phases on the infinite real space manifold.
+However, the generalized homology $h^G_n(X)$ is well-defined for any pairs of real space manifolds $(X,Y)$.
+For example, SPT phases on a sphere, Klein bottle, M\"obius strip, etc. It is interesting to explore the topological nature of SPT phases defined on topologically nontrivial real space manifolds which can be engineered.

 \item The physics of SPT phases gives us a practical definition to compute the differentials of the AHSS in generalized homology.
-It is also be interesting to reinterpret known (co)homological definitions of the differentials in the AHSS for the $K$-theory and some cobordisms in the viewpoint of SPT physics.
+It is also interesting to reinterpret known (co)homological definitions of the differentials in the AHSS for the $K$-theory and some cobordisms in the viewpoint of SPT physics.

-\item The $\Omega$-spectrum structure of SRE states relates an adiabatic cycle or a kink texture which begins and ends at the trivial $(d+1)$-dimensional SRE state to a $d$-dimensional SRE state.
-Therefore, the $\Omega$-spectrum structure does not tell about the quantum number localized at a topological texture (kink, skyrmion, etc.) {\it within a nontrivial SPT phase} (See, for example, \onlinecite{AbanovWiegmann}).
-In addition to the based loop space $\Omega F_{d+1}$, it should be of importance to understand the generic structure of the free loop space ${\cal L} F_{d+1} = \{\ell: S^1 \to F_{d+1}\}$ of $(d+1)$-dimensional SRE states, the space of adiabatic cycles which begin and end at an arbitrary $(d+1)$-dimensional SRE state.
+\item The $\Omega$-spectrum structure of invertible states relates an adiabatic cycle or a kink texture which begins and ends at the trivial $(d+1)$-dimensional invertible state to a $d$-dimensional invertible state.
+Therefore, the $\Omega$-spectrum structure does not tell about the quantum number localized at a topological texture (kink, skyrmion, etc.) {\it within a nontrivial SPT phase} (See, for example, \cite{AbanovWiegmann}).
+In addition to the based loop space $\Omega F_{d+1}$, it should be of importance to understand the generic structure of the free loop space ${\cal L} F_{d+1} = \{\ell: S^1 \to F_{d+1}\}$ of $(d+1)$-dimensional invertible states, the space of adiabatic cycles which begin and end at an arbitrary $(d+1)$-dimensional invertible state.